LovelandPolitics.com

 Customers are advised that this store is located in an area which is subject to a Public

-to all taxable transactions.
-The City of Loveland has agreed to reduce the City sales tax rate within these
+taxable transactions.
+The City of Loveland has agreed to reduce the City sales tax rate within these areas, from

-areas, from 3.0% to 1.75%.
-The PIF & RSF are fees collected by the City on behalf of the Public Improvement
+3.0% to 1.75%.
+The PIF & RSF are fees collected by the City on behalf of the Public Improvement Collection

-Collection Corp., and Retail Sales Fee Corp., Colorado non-profit corporations.
-The fees are used to finance
+Corp., and Retail Sales Fee Corp., Colorado non-profit corporations.
+The fees are used to finance a portion of

 All retail operations must remit these fees to the City of Loveland.
 Currently, (INSERT STORE NAME)